A Sacramento City College (SCC) student receiving financial aid has the right to the following:

 - A photo ID is required in order to obtain any information pertaining to my financial aid status at the Financial Aid Office.

 - The Financial Aid Office cannot make copies of required documents.
 I must retain a copy of all submitted Financial Aid documents for my records.
 The Financial Aid Office is not responsible for any lost, stolen, or destroyed documents via mail.

 - To establish financial aid eligibility at SCC, I must have a current admissions application, register for classes, be enrolled in an eligible program, and maintain Satisfactory Academic Progress (SAP).
 Please refer to the SAP Policy.

 - I must declare an eligible educational goal each semester when completing the supplemental form online or with the A&R Office in order to be eligible for financial aid.
 If my declared Educational goal is to obtain a certificate program at SCC, I will be ineligible for financial aid if the courses I am enrolled in are not required as part of the certificate program.
 Students who have an ineligible educational goal or enrolled in an ineligible certificate program at SCC are not eligible to receive financial aid.

-- I must keep my mailing address current with the Admissions & Records Office, Financial Aid Office, and Higher One separately.
+- I must keep my mailing address current with the Admissions & Records Office, Financial Aid Office, and BankMobile (formerly Higher One) separately.
 Checks, if selected as a refund preference, will be mailed to the mailing address with BankMobile.
 The Financial Aid Office will correspond with me via the Los Rios Gmail starting Fall 16 forward, and the address on my FAFSA for terms prior to Fall 16.
 I will check my email regularly for updates and information pertaining to my financial aid status.
 If I did not provide a valid email address on my FAFSA, the Financial Aid Office will correspond with me via the mailing address on my FAFSA.
 As a result, I must keep all my mailing and email addresses current at all times.